hmoon96/meal-planner/README.md

 For each of the user stories, there are acceptance criteria and tasks, to really help me to focus and keep on track.

-Link to the Canban Board: https://github.com/users/hmoon96/projects/10
+Link to the Kanban Board: https://github.com/users/hmoon96/projects/10

 ### Database Structure and relationships
 **Models**